hrmainland/Song-Day/README.md

 The [Spotify API](https://developer.spotify.com/documentation/web-api) (OAuth2) is used to search for songs and create the resulting playlist.

 ## What Now?
-Currently the project is being developed and will likely be moved into beta in May 2025.
+Currently the project is being developed and will be released in April 2025.